walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 ...
 This statement won't work as expected - it will give an Error message.
-This is because sometimes we can read variables but we can't change them the same way we read them (this is because of how Javascript, Java and the CraftBukkit API work together).
+This is because sometimes we can read variables but we can't change them the same way we read them (this is because of how Javascript, Java and the CanaryMod API work together).
 To turn on or off the spawning of monsters, type the following...

     /js self.location.world.setSpawnFlags(false, true)